Reaching high for the best for your child

 Designing the curriculum is not just being clear about 'what' your child should learn; it includes knowing 'why' we want your child to learn those particular things and 'how' we are going to deliver this in an inspiring way that your child will remember for the rest of their lives!
 We ask ourselves continually...
 'Will this learning experience help your child to learn more, remember more, and do more?'

 At Fairlands, we believe great learning should be a rewarding and enjoyable experience for everyone.
-Our commitment to great teaching aims to equip your child with the knowledge, skills and vocabulary necessary to be ready for the next stage in their education and a fulfilled life beyond school.
+Our commitment to great teaching aims to equip your child to be ready for the next stage in their education and a fulfilled life beyond school.
 In particular, great reading is at the heart of our curriculum because it unlocks access to life-long learning.

 • breadth and balance across all subjects and areas of learning